 Winter Beyond The Slopes

-Little Bitterroot Lake, west of Kalispell, isn’t exactly little.
-Nor are its fish.
-This is a great place to catch trophy kokanee salmon as well as nice rainbow trout.
-Flathead Lake rarely freezes over completely, but most of the bays offer safe ice and good fishing for perch and occasional lunker lake trout throughout the winter season.
+Some of the best ice fishing in the Northern Rockies can be found on local waters.
+At Smith Lake west of Kalispell, a decent day on the ice can send you home with a cooler full of yellow perch—one of the tastiest freshwater fish in the world.
+This is easy fishing with simple tackle and bait, making it a fun outing for the whole family.
+Little Bitterroot Lake, west of Kalispell, isn’t exactly little and neither are its fish.
+This is a great place to catch trophy kokanee salmon and nice rainbow trout.
+Flathead Lake rarely freezes over completely, and most of the bays offer safe ice and good fishing for perch and occasional lunker lake trout throughout the winter season.
 Just make sure you check with locals about ice conditions.
 Better yet, book an ice fishing trip with an expert guide at Howe's Fishing.